 Join a running group

-Finding the motivation and accountability to get out there each week is hard, especially when you’re re-discovering your running mojo.
+When you start running again after a long break, finding the motivation and accountability to get out there each week is hard, especially when you’re re-discovering your running mojo.

 Find some local running groups near you and see what they have to offer.
 So many running groups are friendly and supportive, and even offer one-on-one coaching if you feel you’d benefit from this.
 You may also meet some new friends in the process!